causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 }
 ```

-Functionality: ArrayDeque is an implementation class of a double-ended queue (deque), allowing insertion and deletion operations at both ends.
+Function: ArrayDeque is an implementation class of a double-ended queue (deque), allowing insertion and deletion operations at both ends.
 ArrayDeque is implemented based on a resizable array, with its capacity continuously growing during element insertion, defaulting to a 50% expansion each time.
 The implementation of ArrayDeque adopts a circular queue approach, ensuring that insertion, deletion, and lookup operations have a time complexity of O(1) without expansion.

 Parent Types: